BoatPilot Rating Review

 4. Lack of natural demand for the token

 As already noted, the token lacks fundamental domestic demand in the ecosystem.
 There is no need to buy it for the use of services or products; token holders do not have special advantages over those who do not hold them.
-This limits the "utility" function of the NAVI token.
+This limits the "utility" function of the NAVY token.

 5. The lack of dependence of the token price on success of the project.